Adamits/tech-frontiers/README.md

 ## Getting Started

 Before arriving for class, you should get your environment setup on your computer and ensure that you can run python, and the required packages.
+If you are an experienced Python user, you may wish to skim or skip these materials.
+You will still want to check the [required packages](#required-packages)

 To start, you can `clone` this repository by, from your terminal, running

 ```bash
 git clone https://gitfront.io/r/adamits/0f5439b554e8919a518458370b4e89f937340ea7/tech-frontiers.git